ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Documentation for the latest stable release of a PyAnsys library is accessible from its repository.
 You can generally access the latest development version of the documentation tracking the ``main`` branch by adding the prefix ``dev.`` to the URL for the latest stable release.

-For example, consider PyAEDT documentation.
+For example, consider PyAEDT documentation:

 - The URL for documentation of the latest stable release is `<https://aedtdocs.pyansys.com/>`_.
 - The URL for documentation of the lastest development version is `<https://dev.aedtdocs.pyansys.com/>`_.